logologger/NodeJS-Course/README.md

 <p>We will discuss about Models in NodeJS and use of them in intergerating in MongoDB.
 Use of Schema in NodeJS , ..dealing with Mongoose package for MongoDB and what is BSON and how it is used in MongoDB ..
 We will be covering some theory regarding MongoDB , documents , collections and various query operations that we can perform here ..
 Mostly it will be MongoDB discussion here</p>

 <b>Day 6:</b>
 <p>Since We have nearly covered most of the concepts of NodeJS Plus mongoDB plus Express .
-WE will now deal with design a Complete Full Stack Web Application in MEAN stack.
+We will now deal with design a Complete Full Stack Web Application in MEAN stack.
 </p>

 <b>Day 7:</b>